 There are two dominant brands of karaoke song-selecting systems in Japan, LiveDam and Joysound, depending on the stores you visit.
 Some stores provide both of them while others only have one specific brand.

 For both LiveDam and Joysound, the machine is operated by using the control tablet running on the easy-to-use Android OS system.
 Most of them are available in different languages, so don’t worry if you can’t read Japanese.
 If you have chosen a foreign language, the lyrics of Japanese songs will be displayed in both Japanese and romaji (the Roman alphabet).
 For Joysound, you can even connect it with your smartphone.

 In terms of the song library, Joysound might have more anime and foreign language songs, while LiveDAM is the perfect choice for those who prefer watching live-action music videos that feature Japanese artists.

-If you didn’t choose a course that includes refreshments, don’t worry about getting hungry in the middle of your karaoke session, as you could always order them through remote or phone.
+If you didn’t choose a course that includes refreshments, don’t worry about getting hungry in the middle of your karaoke session, as you can always order them with the remote or phone.
 There will be a menu on the table inside the room.
-If you’ve chosen the nomihoudai all-you-can-drink course, you can refill your drink at the drinks bar outside.
+If you’ve chosen the nomihoudai all-you-can-drink course, you can refill your beverage at the drinks bar outside.